 Richardson was the second convict to be assigned as a teacher.
 He was transported as a convict to Sydney on the ship Alexander in the First Fleet.
 He was born in 1762 at Beverley, Yorkshire.
 He was convicted in 1783 for an attack on a servant and received a death sentence, later remitted to seven years transportation.
 After serving out his seven year term as a teacher in Rev. Johnson’s school, Richardson joined the newly arrived N.S.W.
 Corps in March 1792 as a private having been a servant to Captain James Meredith of the First Fleet marines.
 In 1789 he married Isabella Rosson.
 In 1801 he was promoted to sergeant in the Corps although still continuing his teaching duties, listed as “detached” from the Corps, until May 1810 when he and his wife returned to England with the recall of the NSW Corps.
 The table at the end of this entry summarises the length of service of all those transportees who, at some during their time in the Colony of New South Wales, served at school teachers in private venture schools, dame schools, church schools or government supported schools.

 Hughes arrived in the colony as a convict aboard the convict transport Britannia in 1796.
 He was born in Ireland in c.1770.
 He was appointed as the first teacher at Kissing Point 1799-1810.
-From there he went to Windsor then to Richmond during the period 1813 until 1833 when he retired.
+From there he went to Windsor then to Richmond during the period 1813 until at least 1841.
 Hughes had been a corporal in the militia in Ireland, where he was involved in a fight with civilians after which he was convicted and transported in 1796.
 One source claims that Hughes “and his men were culpable for a man’s death in a skirmish”.
 He was convicted in County Down with a life sentence.
 He received a conditional pardon in 1802 and an absolute pardon in January 1818.
 In 1808 he married Mary Small (born 1791, daughter of John Small and Mary Parker, both First Fleet convicts) at Parramatta.
 McGuanne states that Matthew Hughes’ school was situated “close to where St. Ann’s Church now stands at Ryde”.
 McGuanne goes on: “Prior to 1810 when Hughes and his wife were on the Government Stores, parents paid fourpence per week for each child, and this in barter.
 A slab hut served as a school, with a stretch of canvas hung from the middle rafter to the floor, so as to separate the children of the employer from those of the employee.”

 In 1810 Hughes was appointed to Governor Macquarie’s new Charity School at Windsor where he taught until 1813 when he was transferred to Richmond school.
 At Windsor he was paid 60 pounds per annum.
 He was given a land grant of 65 acres.
 Hughes died in 1845 and is buried in St. Peter’s Richmond churchyard.
-He continued to teach at Richmond until 1839.
+He continued to teach at Richmond until at least 1841.
 During his time in the colony he was regarded by all as an excellent citizen, but a strict teacher.
 He was a staunch Methodist and was, in his later years a member of the Committee of the Emancipated Colonists.

 What level of education might Hughes have attained to have been approved as a teacher prior to his pardon in 1802?
 As a non-commissioned officer in the British army at the time of his conviction to transportation, it would have been usual for him to have achieved at least the equivalent of a successful completion of five or six years of elementary school, and perhaps, one of two years of secondary level education.
 However there does not appear to be any evidence of him having attended a grammar school.